derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/visualisation/readme.md

 **Line Chart**

-The line chart  displays the co2 values obtained from Raspberry1 setup in room Lobby 100.
+The line chart  displays the co2 values obtained from three SCD-30 sensors setup in Room101, Room102 and Room103 respectively.

 **Axis**